SoblaznitelniTsa/VestesPy/README.md

   - **init(self, stream, mime=None, charset=None, length=None)** The `stream` should be any iterable.
 You have to specify `length` (will be passed as a response header).

 This is similar to `ChunkResponse` except it requires `length` parameter (which is the length of entire data in `stream`, not number of chunks).
 It sets `Content-Length: length` header and does the normal streaming.

+-

+**LICENSE**

+<rafael.szefler@gmail.com> wrote this code.
+As long as you retain this notice you can do whatever you want with this stuff.
+If we meet some day, and you think this stuff is worth it, you can buy me a beer in return.

+Rafael Szefler